Rafav/AI-HISTORICAL-NEWSPAPERS/README-en.md

 ### 6.2.3.
 Manually Downloading a Single Result and Converting to JSON

-In the Anthropic Console](https://console.anthropic.com/settings/workspaces/default/batches), we can view batches and download any of them.
+In the [Anthropic Console](https://console.anthropic.com/settings/workspaces/default/batches), we can view batches and download any of them.
 The result is a JSONL that we convert.

 ```bash
 # Get the custom_id, which is the pdf name